loganmarchione/loganmarchione.com/content/posts/2025/02/index.md

 # Introduction

-I've been dual-booting Windows and Linux (I use Arch, btw) for about five years now.
+I've been dual-booting Windows and Linux (I use Arch, btw) for about ten years now.
 This past weekend, I physically removed the SSD that held my Windows 10 installation from my desktop PC.
 I realized that for the first time in my entire life, I didn't have Windows available on my main computer.

 ## My Windows journey